creative-workflow/capistrano-container/README.md

 # Capistrano::Container [![Gem Version](https://badge.fury.io/rb/capistrano-container.svg)](https://badge.fury.io/rb/capistrano-container)

-Helps managing [docker]() container and files inside docker container for Capistrano 3.x.
+Helps managing [docker](https://www.docker.com/) container and files inside docker container for Capistrano 3.x.

 This project is in an early stage but helps me alot dealing with my container deployments and keeps my code clean.
-It is not only ment for docker, but at the moment it only supports docker, feel free to distribute =)
+It is not only ment for docker, but at the moment it only supports docker, feel free to contribute =)

 This gem does not handle Dockerfiles or such things, for that there are enough capistrano modules available.